Location Release Agreement

 Once you strike a deal, get it in writing.
-Your production should provide each location with with a written location agreement.
+Your production should provide each location with a written location agreement.
 This should be sent to them before shooting begins so that they have enough time to review, sign, and return it to you.
 You should NEVER begin filming at a location without a signed location agreement.

 When writing up your location agreements, be clear about how you are really going to use the property.
 Spell out everything that was discussed or verbally agreed to.
 Write the agreement as if the whole thing is going to go badly… basically, prepare for the worst.

 It is always wise to have an attorney write your location agreements since they are legal documents.
-However, if that is beyond your budget, check out our Location Agreement Template.
+However, if that is beyond your budget, check out our Location Release Agreement Template.

 Hold Up Your End Of The Deal